-- The intellectual property is protected before it is even published which was not the case for traditional intellectual property protection.
+- The intellectual property is protected before it is even published, which was not the case for traditional intellectual property protection.

 - Better reliability and cheaper proof of ownership.

 There is a growing number of blockchain enthusiasts, use cases of smart contracts will be broader, and more businesses will use it in the future.
-The first big step to achieve flawless smart contracts is to reach maturity.
+The first big step to achieving flawless smart contracts is to reach maturity.

 Have additional questions or your opinion about implementing smart contracts for businesses?